-The primary focus of this article is on photographers who are traveling to southeast Alaska on one of the “large” cruise line cruises (as opposed to a Lindblad/National Geographic cruises) and how maximize the chances of success photographing humpback whales.
+The primary focus of this article is on photographers who are traveling to southeast Alaska on one of the “large” cruise line cruises (as opposed to a Lindblad/National Geographic cruises) and how to maximize the chances of successfully photographing humpback whales.
 However, they commentary is aimed to be as generally applicable to photographing the species as possible.

 Additionally, I will discuss some of lens selection and camera configuration choices that may be useful based largely on my experience.
 However, I won’t be focusing on step by step advice.
 Instead I’ll be talking about general concepts, with the assumption that you’ll be able to sort through your camera’s manual and figure out how to execute on them.